• Quality Therapy for Individuals, Couples & Families That Deliver Results!

 The Mind-Body Connection

-October 18, 2024/in Louisville Health and Healing News, Mental Health/by Louisville Health and Healing
+October 18, 2024/in Louisville Health and Healing News, Mental Health/by Louisville Health & Healing

 The mind-body connection is a powerful interplay between our mental and physical states, highlighting how thoughts, emotions, and beliefs influence our overall health.
 When we experience stress, our bodies react with physiological changes—elevating heart rates, increasing muscle tension, and releasing stress hormones like cortisol.
 Conversely, our physical health can also impact our mental state; chronic pain or illness can lead to anxiety and depression.